chrisrice/chrisrice.github.io/README.md

   }
 }

-** Content of /root/device/Index.html which will be the "fallback" if the iPhone can't load the app. the below launches the instagram page in the app store, to be replaced with our app store page.
+## Content of /root/device/Index.html
+Which will be the "fallback" if the iPhone can't load the app. the below launches the instagram page in the app store, to be replaced with our app store page.